Ethiopia Food Guide

 Himbasha (ህምባሻ)

-A sweet, slightly spiced bread often served during holidays and special occasions.
-Can be flavored with cardamom, cloves, and other spices.
-This aromatic bread is enjoyed with coffee or tea during celebrations.
+A sweet, lightly spiced bread that appears at holidays and other special occasions, often flavored with cardamom and cloves.
+People eat it with coffee or tea during celebrations.

 Honey Bread